ARTICLE 2

-It is impossible to date exactly when plants were first used for medicinal purposes.
+It is impossible to date exactly when plants were first used.
 Since the dawn of human history herbs, plants, flowers, shrubs, trees, roots, bushes and seeds have assisted us in our physical, mental, emotional and spiritual life here on earth.

-Essential oils are the regenerating, oxygenating and immune defense properties of the plant kingdom.
+Essential oils are the regenerating and oxygenating properties of the plant kingdom.
 They are subtle, volatile liquids that are steam distilled under low pressure and low temperature.
 To produce pure essential oils hundreds or thousands of pounds of plants are required to extract one pound of oil.
 Lavender requires 175-250 pounds to produce one pound of oil.
 Rose oil requires 5,000 pounds of petals for one pound of oil.
 Melissa requires three tons of plants to produce one pound of oil which sells for $9,000 to $15,000!

 Many writings tell us where the use of essential oils began.
 Some say that Aromatherapy began in China, some say India.
 Research conducted by Dr. Gary Young, author of "Aromatherapy: The Essential Beginning", indicates that the Egyptians were the first to discover the potential of fragrance.
-According to papyrus found in the Temple of Edfu, dating back to 4500 BC, they were using fragrant oils for rituals, ceremony and medicine.
-Three oils used in the embalming process were cedarwood, myrrh and frankincense.
+According to papyrus found in the Temple of Edfu, dating back to 4500 BC, they were using fragrant oils for rituals and ceremony.

 During the Neolithic period, 6,000 to 9,000 years ago, it was discovered that fatty oils could be press- extracted from the olive tree.